The Ultimate Guide: IWFA Window Film Industry Standards

 One important safety standard is the flammability test, which assesses the film’s resistance to ignition and flame spread.
 The IWFA requires that certified window films meet certain flammability standards to ensure that they do not pose a fire hazard.

-Another safety consideration is the film’s impact resistance, which is important for applications where the window may be at risk of being struck by objects such as hailstones or baseballs.
-The IWFA requires that certified films meet certain impact resistance standards to ensure that they do not shatter or break in these situations.
+Another safety consideration is the film’s impact resistance.
+This is extremely important for applications where the window may be at risk of being struck by objects such as hailstones or baseballs.
+The IWFA requires certified films to meet certain impact resistance standards to ensure they do not shatter or break in these situations.

 Durability Standards

-Durability is also a key consideration for window films, as they must be able to withstand exposure to a variety of environmental factors without degrading or losing their effectiveness.
+Durability is also a key consideration for window films.
+The films must be able to withstand exposure to a variety of environmental factors without degrading or losing their effectiveness.
 The IWFA requires that certified films meet certain standards for durability, including resistance to fading, discoloration, and peeling.

-One important durability test is the weathering test, which assesses the film’s ability to withstand exposure to sunlight, temperature changes, and other environmental factors over an extended period of time.
+One important durability test is the weathering test.
+It assesses the film’s ability to withstand exposure to sunlight, temperature changes, and other environmental factors over an extended period of time.
 The IWFA requires that certified films meet certain weathering standards to ensure that they remain effective and reliable for many years.

 By establishing these safety and durability standards, the IWFA helps to ensure that certified window films are safe and effective for use in a wide range of applications.
 Installers and consumers can have confidence that certified films have been rigorously tested and shown to meet the highest standards for safety, durability, and performance.